populationgenomics/talos/docs/SvAnnotationPlan.md

 The optional `--target` BED *is* prefix-stripped on read (`svafotate_main.py:590`), so it tolerates either style.

+The [gnomAD pre-filter](#the-bed-is-pre-filtered-to-gnomad-rows) selects rows and rewrites nothing, so contigs pass through untouched.
+Any future preprocessing of this BED must keep that property.

 ### `Best_gnomAD_ID` is populated even when nothing matched

 `-a best` reports the highest-ranked *candidate* overlap regardless of whether it cleared `-f`.
 A naive rename